Raspurrin/so_long/README.md

 - Make my code more dynamic.
 - Fix the collision regarding the platforms and the left wall and making it more precise in general.
 - Make the background and ending message truly dynamic and scaleable.
-- Create a menu where you can change the game settngs and a pause option.
+- Create a menu where you can change the game settings and a pause option.
 - Make different levels.
 - A scoreboard.
 - A blog post/tutorial about the project.